Best trail running shorts 2023: for training and racing on technical terrain

 Reasons to avoid

 For the low price tag, these shorts offer a lot of performance and value.
 They’re constructed with a lightweight, quick-drying, baggy outer shell and a supportive mesh inner brief to restrict unwanted movement while you’re running.
-The loose-fit outer means you can raise your legs high while tackling technical terrain, although the material mix used is less dynamic than other trail running shorts reviewed.
+We found that the loose-fit outer allowed us t raise our legs high while tackling technical terrain, although the material mix used is less dynamic than other trail running shorts reviewed.

 All the extra zips and materials come with a small weight penalty (vastly increased, of course, if you actually load all those pockets full of treats, sweets and gear), but the wide elasticated waistband (backed-up by a decent-length draw cord) spreads the load and provides security.
 There are reflective details on the front and rear of these shorts, so drivers can see you when you’re running on roads and lanes after dark.